oncoray/mirp/docs_source/source/quantitative_image_analysis.rst

 =====================================================

 Two of the main uses for MIRP are to process images and compute quantitative features from images.
-Both use the same standardized, IBSI 1 and IBSI 2 compliant, workflow [Zwanenburg2020]_, [Whybra2024]_.
+Both use the same standardized workflow that is compliant with the Image Biomarker Standardisation Initiative (IBSI) reference standards [Zwanenburg2020]_, [Whybra2024]_.
 Two versions of the image processing and feature computation function exist:

 * :func:`~mirp.extract_features_and_images.extract_features_and_images`: conventional function that processes images and computes features.